fpvandoorn/hanabi-scratchpad/characters.md

 * Vulnerable: Cannot receive a number 2 or number 5 clue.
 * Color-Blind: Cannot receive a color clue.
 * Follower: Cannot play a card unless two cards of that same rank have already been played.
+  * If the follower tries to play a card, and 0 or 1 cards of that rank have already been played, this is considered a misplay, and the card goes in the discard pile.
 * Impulsive: Must play slot 1 if it has been clued.
 * Indolent: Cannot play a card if they played on the last round.
 * Hesitant: Cannot play cards from slot 1.